Commonly Asked Questions

 When can I switch to a different Prescription Drug plan?

 There are very few exceptions to the "once each year" rule.
-Obviously, if the insurance company suddenly goes out of business or discontinues service in your geographical area, you will be able to enroll in a different Part D plan.
+Under certain circumstances you may qualify for a Special Enrollment Period (SEP).
+If the insurance company suddenly goes out of business or discontinues service in your geographical area, you will be able to enroll in a different Part D plan Similarly, if you move out of the plans service area, you will have an opportunity to enroll in a different plan.
+Note: There are time limits during which you can take advantage of these SEPs.
+DON'T DELAY.
+If you have questions, ask!

 What should I do when I get a bill from a medical service provider?